hendrixjoseph/FamilyTree/README.md

 ## Setup

-Once this project is downloaded, there are two steps required before it can be built by Maven.
+Once this project is downloaded, there is one step required before it can be built by Maven.

 1. Download and install `ojdbc7.jar`